 After teaching his memory techniques to his own sales staff, with highly acclaimed results, there was a phenomenal demand for him to teach his systems to other companies and organizations.
 At one point, he was invited to share his techniques at a national fitness convention.
 Because he incorporated his unique brand of humour and the incredible abilities he had developed in his stage days, his presentation was an instant success.
 From then on, there was no looking back.
 Bob was again doing what he loved.
 He was performing.
 Only this time, he also had the satisfaction of knowing that he was educating his audience as much as – if not more than – entertaining them.

-A recognized authority on memory systems, Bob has spent the last twenty five years traveling the globe entertaining, keynote speaking, and training corporations, governments and associations to adapt memory systems for their particular needs.
-He has developed a series of sales oriented personal development keynotes and workshops, which have been popular on six continents, as well as writing the best selling book "Right Brain Rapid Recall".
+A recognized authority on memory systems, Bob has spent the last thirty years traveling the globe entertaining, keynote speaking, and training corporations, governments and associations to adapt memory systems for their particular needs.
+He has developed a series of sales oriented personal development keynotes and workshops, which have been popular in more than 20 countries across six continents.

-His many TV appearances include, "Ripley's Believe It Or Not," ABC Regis Philbin, NBC Today Show, CBC, Britain's BBC 1 and the Steve Harvey Show.
+His many TV appearances include, "Ripley's Believe It Or Not," The Steve Harvey Show, The NBC Today Show, CBC, and Britain's BBC 1.